opf/openproject/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

 # Migrating your packaged OpenProject database to PostgreSQL

-TODO: review

 **Note:** this guide only applies if you've installed OpenProject using our DEB/RPM packages.

 This guide will migrate your packaged MySQL installation to a PostgreSQL installation using [pgloader](https://github.com/dimitri/pgloader).

 ## Backing up

 Before beginning the migration, please ensure you have created a backup of your current installation.
-Please follow our [backup and restore documentation](https://www.openproject.org/operations/backup/backup-guide-packaged-installation/) for our packaged installation.
+Please follow our [backup and restore guides](../../operation).

 This guide should leave you with a set of archives that you can use to restore, should the migration end up in an unstable state: